What are academies?

-In the English education system academies are publicly-funded schools which operate independently of local authorities, doing so in a framework which the government claims is designed to promote innovation, raise school standards and increase levels of achievement for all children.
+In the English education system, academies are publicly-funded schools which operate independently of local authorities, doing so in a framework which the government claims is designed to promote innovation and raise school standards.

-Academies have greater autonomy than traditional state schools in areas such as delivery of the curriculum, setting staff pay and conditions, and changing the length of school terms and the school day, and determining their own uniform policies.
+Academies have greater autonomy than traditional maintained state schools in areas such as the delivery of the curriculum, setting staff pay and conditions, changing the length of the school terms and the school day, and determining their own uniform policies.

 Types of academies

 Academy schools come in a variety of different forms, albeit a distinction can be made between existing schools that move to academy status, and entirely new schools (free schools).